PRK Surgery in Chicago, IL

 Schedule PRK Consultation

 The best eye doctors in Chicago working at Kraff Eye Institute conduct thorough eye exams to make sure our patients are eligible for eye vision correction.
 Call (312) 444-1111, or complete the form below to schedule a free consultation.
-Our eye specialists will define whether you qualify for LASIK, PRK, or KAMRA Inlay and answer all your questions regarding eye surgery.
+Our eye specialists will define whether you qualify for LASIK or PRK and answer all your questions regarding eye surgery.
 Please, note, the consultation is complimentary only for patients who haven’t had a LASER procedure done before.
 All other appointments are billed to your major medical insurance.

 Please check with your insurance provider to see if our doctors are in your network.